justinyaodu/arraydeque/README.md

 class ArrayDeque<T> implements Iterable<T>
 ```

-A double-ended queue backed by an array.
+A double-ended queue backed by a circular buffer.

 ArrayDeques support amortized constant-time insertion and removal at both
 ends, and constant-time access to elements by index.
 Iterating over an